Faye Dunaway to Play Katharine Hepburn on Broadway

 Faye Dunaway will take on a Hollywood legend next year, playing Katharine Hepburn in a Broadway production of Matthew Lombardo's 2002 solo play, Tea at Five.

-Producer Ben Feldman announced the summer 2019 limited engagement Thursday, with John Tillinger set to direct.
+Producers Ben Feldman and Scott Beck confirmed that the limited engagement will open on Broadway in the second half of 2019 at a theater to be announced, with John Tillinger set to direct.
 The venture will mark Dunaway's first time on Broadway in 37 years.

 Lombardo's play, which is based on Hepburn's memoir Me: Stories of My Life, originally starred Kate Mulgrew to great acclaim.
 The monologue piece opens with Hepburn in contemplative mode at her Connecticut home in 1938, the year she had been labeled "box office poison" after a string of flops.
 Its second act jumps ahead to 1983 after Hepburn had been injured in a car crash, giving her time to reflect on her career and her relationship with Spencer Tracy.